-Marguerite Hannah (Business Manager, Director of the Apprentice Company) started her adventures in theatre and the arts nearly 30 years ago first as an actor, then arts administrator, and now mentor.
+Marguerite Hannah (Associate Producer and Co-Director of the Apprentice Company) started her adventures in theatre and the arts 30+ years ago first as an actor, now as an arts administrator, emerging artist mentor and director.

-As an actor, Marguerite has walked the boards of the Alabama Shakespeare Festival (AL), Alliance Theatre (GA), Arena Stage (DC), Arkansas Rep (AR), Burning Coal Theatre (NC), Delaware Theatre (DE), Horizon Theatre (GA), Huntington Theatre (MA), Jomandi (GA), Kenny Leon’s True Colors Theatre Company (GA), Oregon Shakespeare Festival (OR), People’s Light & Theatre (PA), Players’ Theatre (OH), PlayMakers Rep (NC), 7 Stages (GA), St. Louis Black Rep (MO), Theatre in the Square (GA), Theatrical Outfit (GA) and Williamstown Theatre Festival (MA).
+As an actor, Marguerite has walked the boards of the Alabama Shakespeare Festival (AL), Alliance Theatre (GA), Arena Stage (DC), Arkansas Rep (AR), Burning Coal Theatre (NC), Delaware Theatre (DE), Horizon Theatre (GA), Huntington Theatre (MA), True Colors Theatre Company (GA), Oregon Shakespeare Festival (OR), People’s Light & Theatre (PA), PlayMakers Rep (NC), 7 Stages (GA), St. Louis Black Rep (MO), Theatrical Outfit (GA) and Williamstown Theatre Festival (MA).
 Her roles at these theatres have included August Wilson’s Joe Turner’s Come and Gone, Two Trains Running, Piano Lesson, and Seven Guitars.
 She has given voice to Pearl Cleage’s Blues for an Alabama Sky, Flyin’ West, and A Song for Coretta, as well as notable American dramas like The Amen Corner, Bus Stop, Raisin in the Sun, and The Glass Menagerie.
 Marguerite was recognized for her performance in the one-woman show Lady Day at Emerson Bar and Grill.
-She has also originated roles in Shakin’ the Mess Outta Misery, Constant Star, Night Blooms, A Cool Drink A Water, and The Waffle Palace.
+She has also originated roles in Shakin’ the Mess Outta Misery, Constant Star, Night Blooms.

-A proud member of Actors’ Equity Association for over 25 years, Ms. Hannah received a Back Stage West 1997 Garland Award for Best Ensemble Performance in Blues for an Alabama Sky at Oregon Shakespeare Festival; St. Louis Black Rep Woodie Award Nomination 2002 for Best Supporting Actress in Waitin’ to Be Invited, Theatre in The Square; 2006 Jennie for Best Supporting Actor for Bus Stop; an ensemble member of the 2010 Suzi Award for Outstanding Production of a Play for Shakin’ the Mess Outta Misery; and a 2010 and 2011 festival respondent and Irene Ryan Judge for Kennedy Center American College Theater Festival Region IV.
-Marguerite was a member of the 2011 class of Arts Leaders of Metro Atlanta and a magna cum laude graduate of Howard University in Public Relations and Journalism.
+A proud member of Actors’ Equity Association, Marguerite received a Back Stage West Garland Award for Best Ensemble Performance in Blues for an Alabama Sky at Oregon Shakespeare Festival; St. Louis Black Rep Woodie Award Nomination for Best Supporting Actress in Waitin’ to Be Invited; Theatre in The Square Jennie Award for Best Supporting Actor in Bus Stop; and a Suzi Award for Outstanding Production of a Play for Shakin’ the Mess Outta Misery.